 Each year LITE selects over 75 aspiring entrepreneurs for a chance to launch an idea and follow a dream.
 Meet a few of our students and learn about their ideas below!

-Iyare is a senior at Houston High School and a current Finalist with LITE.
+Iyare is a freshman at Southern Methodist University.
 His idea, "Reel Youth" is aimed at expanding opportunities for youth in film.
-He's used his experience at LITE to build a team of 4 people, develop a logo, conduct target research, and will launch his brand at LITE Pitch Night - Spring 2017.
+He used his experience at LITE to build a team of 4 people, develop a logo, conduct target research, and launch his brand as a LITE Finalist in 2017.

-Cinthya is a freshman at Rhodes College in Memphis.
+Cinthya is a sophomore at Rhodes College in Memphis.
 She launched a project called "Uno Mas" as a part of the LITE Finalist program to tackle the lack of educational and language learning opportunities in the Latino community.
-This summer she's been accepted as an Innovation Fellow at Regional One Health as a part of LITE's internship matching program.
+Cinthya was selected as a Summer Innovation Fellow at Regional One Health as a part of LITE's internship matching program in 2017.

-Nikkia is a freshman at Mississippi State University.
+Nikkia is a sophomore at Mississippi State University.
 As a LITE Finalist, she launched "Drive Literacy Memphis," an organization that donated over 300 books to start a local elementary library and raised $1,000 to donate enough resources to help 35 families at a local KIPP School with their summer reading program.
-This summer Nikkia will be interning with City Leadership as a part of LITE's intern matching program.
+Nikkia was selected to intern with City Leadership as a part of LITE's internship matching program in 2017.

-Myles is a senior at Central High School and has been accepted to Howard, University of Tennessee-Knoxville, and Xavier.
+Myles is a freshman at George Washington University.
 As a LITE Finalist, Myles launched Resumade to help equip teens with the skills they need to create impactful resumes and find the employment they deserve.
-Myles has successfully hosted workshops with students all over Memphis and was recently invited to pitch his idea at the 2017 Teach For America Winter Summit.
+Myles has successfully hosted workshops with students all over Memphis and pitched his idea at the 2017 Teach For America Winter Summit.

-Timmy is a sophomore at Douglass High School, and he believes that even when the odds are stacked against you, you must dream big enough to achieve your goal.
-This spring Timmy is working tirelessly to launch GrowSmart, an initiative aimed at eliminating food deserts by adding low cost fertilizer to community gardens to increase their carrying capacity by 5%.
+Timmy is a junior at Douglass High School, and he believes that even when the odds are stacked against you, you must dream big enough to achieve your goal.
+As as a part of LITE's Spring 2017 cohort, Timmy worked tirelessly to launch GrowSmart, an initiative aimed at eliminating food deserts by adding low cost fertilizer to community gardens to increase their carrying capacity by 5%.